andrewkshim/react-animatronics/README.md

-You can then choose to execute either `"animationSequence1"` or `"animationSequence2"` (or whatever you decide to name them) when it comes time to run your animations.
-This brings us to the next section.
+You can then choose to execute either `"animationSequence1"` or `"animationSequence2"` (or whatever you decide to name them) when it comes time to run your animations, which brings us to the next section.

 <!--